Philana Marie Boles

 Philana Marie Boles is the author of the young adult novels Glitz and Little Divas, as well as the adult novels Blame It On Eve and In the Paint.

 Early life

 Boles graduated from St. Ursula Academy in Toledo, Ohio in 1994 and studied creative writing and theatre at Bowling Green State University.
-She has wrote for Glamour magazine, 40 Acres & A Mule Filmworks, and Toledo Free Press.
+She has written for Glamour magazine, 40 Acres & A Mule Filmworks, and Toledo Free Press.
 She has also worked as a long-term substitute teacher for public and community schools.

 Career

 Critics compared Boles' writing in Little Divas to the works of Judy Blume and Phyllis Reynolds Naylor.
 Sybil Wilkes of the Tom Joyner Morning Show twice featured Little Divas as a recommended book for youth.